-- (10) The State of Oregon passed the first law to promote trauma-informed approaches to decrease rates of school absenteeism and understanding and promoting best practices to leverage community resources to support youth. - (11) The State of Massachusetts passed a law to promote whole-school efforts to implement trauma-informed care approaches to support the social, emotional, and academic well-being of all students, including both preventive and intensive services and supports depending on students' needs. - (12) The State of Washington implemented the ACEs Public-Private Initiative, a collaboration among private, public, and community organizations to research and inform policies to prevent childhood trauma and reduce its negative emotional, social, and health effects; - Whereas the Substance Abuse and Mental Health Services Administration provides substantial resources to better engage individuals and communities across the United States to implement trauma-informed care; - Whereas numerous Federal agencies have integrated traumainformed approaches into their programs and grants and could benefit from closer collaboration; and - Whereas national recognition through a trauma-focused awareness month would help to deepen the understanding of the nature and impact of trauma, the importance of prevention, the impact that ACEs can have on brain development, and the benefits of trauma-informed care: Now, therefore, be it - 1 Resolved, That the House of Representatives-
+(10) The State of Oregon passed the first law to promote trauma-informed approaches to decrease rates of school absenteeism and understanding and promoting best practices to leverage community resources to support youth.

+(11) The State of Massachusetts passed a law to promote whole-school efforts to implement trauma-informed care approaches to support the social, emotional, and academic well-being of all students, including both preventive and intensive services and supports depending on students' needs.
+(12) The State of Washington implemented the ACEs Public-Private Initiative, a collaboration among private, public, and community organizations to research and inform policies to prevent childhood trauma and reduce its negative emotional, social, and health effects;

+- Whereas the Substance Abuse and Mental Health Services Administration provides substantial resources to better engage individuals and communities across the United States to implement trauma-informed care; and - Whereas numerous Federal agencies have integrated traumainformed approaches into their programs and grants and could benefit from closer collaboration: Now, therefore, be it

+Resolved, That the House of Representatives-

-- (1) recognizes the importance, effectiveness, and need for trauma-informed care among existing programs and agencies at the Federal level; - (2) encourages the use and practice of traumainformed care within the Federal Government, its agencies, and the United States Congress; and - (3) supports the designation of "National Trauma Awareness Month" and the designation of a "National Trauma-Informed Awareness Day" during such month to highlight community resilience through trauma-informed change.
+(1) recognizes the importance, effectiveness, and need for trauma-informed care among existing programs and agencies at the Federal level; and

-$\bigcirc$
+(2) encourages the use and practice of trauma-informed care within the Federal Government, its agencies, and the United States Congress.

+Attest:

+Clerk.